-He also helped build an internet brokerage firm, FOLIOfn, designing its innovative basket trading and portfolio management platform.
-He also worked at the Bank for International Settlements (BIS) (the “Central bank for central banks”) and Schroders.
+He helped build an internet brokerage firm, FOLIO Investing (bought by Goldman Sachs in 2020), designing its innovative basket trading and portfolio management platform.
+He also worked at the Bank for International Settlements (BIS) and Schroders.

 - Academic Council, IndexIQ, 2006 - 2015